Final-Project-RecipeRescue/Server/README.md

 - **`image_url`**: A URL to an image of the recipe.
 - **`sumGasPollution`**: The total gas pollution for the recipe, measured in CO2 units.

+### Possible Errors

+- **400 Bad Request**: Returned if the `ingredients` parameter is empty or improperly formatted.
+- **404 Not Found**: Returned if no recipes match the provided ingredients or if an error occurs during recipe retrieval.
+- **500 Internal Server Error**: Returned if there is a server-side error while processing the request.

 ### Example Response

 ```json